WenChingHo/Tomato_Clock/README.md

 ### Usage:
-> Custom: Adjustable clock ranging from 5 second to 1 hr.
+> Custom: Adjustable clock ranging from 5 second to 1 hr. <br>
 > Preset: 25 min clock.
-Perfect.
+Perfect. <br>
 > Music: 4 music selection tabs.
-Not suitable on github so only the aesthetic remains
+Not suitable on github so only the aesthetic remains <br>
-> Day-end review: List out all the notes taken in notecard format.
+> Day-end review: List out all the notes taken in notecard format. <br>
 >   notecard function: editable, deletalbe, hidable